 Cut a length of thread 4 times your determined finished length.

-Thread on your needle; double the thread.
-At the end of the threads tie an overhand knot, securing the two lengths together.
+Thread on your needle, doublling the thread.
+Tie the ends of the lengh of thread in an overhand knot, securing them together.
 Note: Thread used is for illustration purposes only.
-It is recommended that you choose thread color that matches the beads in your design.
+It is recommended that you choose a thread color that matches the beads in your design.

 Thread on two beads and your clasp.
 Slide them down toward the knot.

 Pass the needle back through the bead closest to the clasp.

 Pull the working thread until the clasp is snug against the first bead and 1-inch of thread remains between the first and second bead.
 Tie an overhand knot using the tail end and the working thread.
 Pull the knot tight so it rests against the pearl closest to the clasp.

 Pass the working thread through the second bead then slide it against the first knot.

 Make an overhand knot using the tail thread and working thread.
 Slip the knot over the awl (long tip end) of The Bead Knotter.
 Slide the knot all the way down so it rests against the base.
 Hold The Bead Knotter in one hand and place your thumb under the tab.
 Place the working thread over the fork on The Bead Knotter and pull with your other hand, so the knot is pulled snugly against the bead.